-- Mollisol Very dark-colored, naturally very fertile soils of grasslands.
-Mollisols develop from predominantly grasslands in temperate regions at midlatitudes and result from deep inputs of organic matter and nutrients from decaying roots, especially the short, mid, and tall grasses common to prairie and steppe areas.
+- calcium, magnesium and potassium) are supplied to the soil through weathering and the leaching process is not sufficiently intense to remove them from the soil before plants can use and recycle them. - Mollisol Very dark-colored, naturally very fertile soils of grasslands.
+Mollisols develop from predominantly grasslands in temperate regions at midlatitudes and result from deep inputs of organic matter and nutrients from decaying roots, especially the short, mid and tall grasses common to prairie and steppe areas.
 Mollisols have high contents of base nutrients throughout their profile due to mostly non-acid parent materials in environments (subhumid to semiarid) where the soil was not subject to intense leaching of nutrients. - Vertisol Very clayey soils that shrink and crack when dry and expand when wet.
-They are dominated by clay minerals (smectites) and tend to be very sticky and plastic when wet and very firm and hard when dry.
+Vertisols are dominated by clay minerals (smectites) and tend to be very sticky and plastic when wet and very firm and hard when dry.
 Vertisols are commonly very dark in color and distinct soil horizons are often difficult to discern due to the deep mixing (churning) that results from the shrink-swell cycles.
-Vertisols form over a variety of parent materials, most of which are neutral or calcareous, over a wide range of climatic environments, but all Vertisols require seasonal drying. - 1407 Mollisols are the most prominent soil order within the BVGB occupying nearly 78% of the total area. - 1408 Vertisols occupy over 16% and are found mostly on the southwestern side of BVGB within the - 1409 floodplain of the Pit River.
-Small patches of Vertisols are scattered in the remainder of the basin. - 1410 Alfisols occupy over 5% of the basin and are found mostly on the west side of the basin and along Hot - 1411 Spring Slough in the south-central portion of the basin.
+Vertisols form over a variety of parent materials, most of which are neutral or calcareous, over a wide range of climatic environments, but all Vertisols require seasonal drying. - Mollisols are the most prominent soil order within the BVGB occupying nearly 78 percent of the total area.
+Vertisols occupy over 16 percent and are found mostly on the southwestern side of BVGB within the floodplain of the Pit River.
+Small patches of Vertisols are scattered in the remainder of the Basin.
+Alfisols occupy over 5 percent of the Basin and are found mostly on the west side of the Basin and along Hot Spring Slough in the south-central portion of the Basin.

-1412 4.5.2 Hydrologic Soil Groups
+1227 4.5.2 Hydrologic Soil Groups

-1413 The NRCS Hydrologic Soils Group (HSG) classifications provide an indication of soil infiltration
+1228 The NRCS Hydrologic Soils Group (HSG) classifications provide an indication of soil infiltration 1229 potential and ability to transmit water under saturated conditions, based on hydraulic conductivities of 1230 shallow, surficial soils.
+Figure 4-10 shows the distribution of the hydrologic soil groups, where higher 1231 conductivities (greater infiltration) are labeled as Group A and lowest conductivities (lower infiltration) 1232 as Group D. As defined by the NRCS (2012), the four HSGs are:

-- potential and ability to transmit water under saturated conditions, based on hydraulic conductivities of shallow, surficial soils.
-Figure 4-10 shows the distribution of the hydrologic soil groups, where higher - 1416 conductivities (greater infiltration) are labeled as Group A and lowest conductivities (lower infiltration) 1417 as Group D. As defined by the NRCS (2012), the four HSGs are: - Hydrologic Group A "Soils in this group have low runoff potential when thoroughly wet.
+- Hydrologic Group A "Soils in this group have low runoff potential when thoroughly wet.
 Water is transmitted freely through the soil.
-Group A soils typically have less than 10 percent clay and more than 90 percent sand or gravel and have gravel or sand textures."
-Group A soils have the highest conductivity values (greater than 5.67 inches per hour [in/hr]) and therefore a high infiltration rate31, and the greatest recharge potential. - Hydrologic Group B "Soils in this group have moderately low runoff potential when thoroughly wet.
+Group A soils typically have less than 10% clay and more than 90% sand or gravel and have gravel or sand textures."
+Group A soils have the highest conductivity values (greater than 5.67 inches per hour [in/hr]) and therefore a high infiltration rate and the greatest recharge potential. - Hydrologic Group B "Soils in this group have moderately low runoff potential when thoroughly wet.
 Water transmission is unimpeded.
-Group B soils typically have between 10 percent and 20 percent clay and 50 percent to 90 percent sand and have loamy sand or sandy loam textures.
-Group B soils have a wide range of conductivity values (1.42 in/hr to 5.67 in/hr), a moderate infiltration rate2, and a moderate potential for recharge.
+Group B soils typically have between 10 and 20% clay and 50 to 90% sand and have loamy sand or sandy loam textures.
+Group B soils have a wide range of conductivity values (1.42 in/hr to 5.67 in/hr), a moderate infiltration rate and a moderate potential for recharge.

-31 Soil Survey Staff, Natural Resources Conservation Service, United States Department of Agriculture.
+&lt;sup>26 Soil Survey Staff, NRCS, United States Department of Agriculture.
 Web Soil Survey

-9 Figure 4-10 Hydrologic Soils Group Classifications
+Figure 4-10 Hydrologic Soils Group Classifications